security-alliance/safe-harbor/solana-programs/README.md

 ### Scripts
 - deploy — initialize registry and set chains
 - adopt [file] [ownerPubkey?] — create (+adopt) from JSON (see agreement-data-sample.json)
+- adopt-existing <agreement> — adopt an existing agreement for the current wallet
-- query <agreement> — print agreement details
+- query <agreement> — print agreement details (uses adopter-keyed PDA for adoption status)

 ### Program ID
 If you change the program ID, update it in `programs/safe_harbor/src/lib.rs` and `Anchor.toml`.